bschlademann/DnD5e_alternative_encounter_builder/README.md

 ## D&D 5e combat difficulty calculator
 This is an attempt to estimate the difficulty of combat encounters more accurately.
 It still uses the number of opponents and their levels/challange ratings as a base.
-Those are parsed into a new set of values before copmaring them to determine the difficulty.
+Those are parsed into Power Equivalent Values (PELs) before copmaring them to determine the difficulty.
 The output is the same as in the classical encounter builder: "trivial", "easy", "medium", "hard", "deadly" or "absurd".

 ## use